MIRAGE: A Benchmark for Multimodal Information-Seeking and Reasoning in Agricultural Expert-Guided Conversations: Additional MMST Benchmark Results

 \subsection{With/Without Meta Data Results}

-\paragraph{Utility of metadata.} Tables~\ref{tab:id-reasoning-metadata} and~\ref{tab:std-meta-arrows-delta} contrast model performance when the question is presented \emph{with} versus \emph{without} the user’s location and timestamp.
-For the \textbf{Identification} benchmark (Table~\ref{tab:id-reasoning-metadata}), adding metadata yields only modest absolute gains ($\le\!1.6$\,pp ID\%) and virtually no change in reasoning quality ($\le\!0.05$).
-The strongest closed-source model (GPT-4.1) and the largest open-source Qwen-72B both extract a small benefit (+1.6 and +0.6\,pp, respectively), whereas lighter counterparts (e.g., GPT-4.1-mini, Gemma-3B) see negligible or even negative shifts, suggesting that metadata can introduce noise unless the model possesses sufficient capacity to interpret it.
+\paragraph{Utility of metadata.} Tables~\ref{tab:id-reasoning-metadata} and~\ref{tab:std-meta-arrows-delta} compare model performance when each question is presented \emph{with} versus \emph{without} the user’s location and timestamp.
+Metadata is incorporated by appending this spatiotemporal context in natural-language form to the image–text input during inference.
+For the \textbf{Identification} benchmark, gains are modest ($\le 1.6$,pp ID\%) with negligible changes in reasoning quality ($\le 0.05$).
+Stronger models (GPT-4.1, Qwen-72B) show slight improvements (+1.6 and +0.6,pp), whereas smaller ones (GPT-4.1-mini, Gemma-3B) show minimal or negative shifts, indicating that metadata can add noise without sufficient model capacity.

 A similar pattern emerges on the \textbf{Management} benchmark (Table~\ref{tab:std-meta-arrows-delta}): absolute deltas across accuracy, relevance, completeness, and parsimony remain within $\pm0.04$, yet the direction of change is revealing.
 Large models (GPT-4.1, Gemma-27B, Qwen-72B) exhibit consistent, albeit small, improvements, most notably in \emph{relevance} and \emph{completeness}, while smaller models fluctuate or even decline.
 Overall, these findings indicate that spatiotemporal cues confer a measurable but limited advantage, and that \textbf{leveraging them effectively remains contingent on model scale and training.}